ParalaxRus/WebCrawler/README.md

 - Downloads htmls, parses them and retrieves references to another sites and updates graph

 Notes:
+ - Supported protocols: https
  - To run test in VSC UI make sure that omnisharp project is crawler.sln (command pallete -> omnisharp -> select project)

+To-Do:
+ 1) Figure out Uri scheme with graph issue (for now its restricted to https)